Courses

 3 credit hours

-Combined section capacity: 10
+Combined section capacity 30

-Note: this course only satisfies SEAS graduate certificate requirements if student chooses SEA-related projects in consultation with professor.
+Note: this course only satisfies SEAS Graduate Certificate requirements if student chooses SEA-related projects in consultation with professor.

 Wei Luo